rm3l/BuildGuide/README.md

 ### Now It's time to choose a ROM and Grab it's Platform Manifest!
 ###### Note: I will be using Havoc-OS as an example for the rest of this guide
-To do this, we must go to the Github of our ROM Source and locate the platform manifest or android manifest.
+You must choose a ROM, got to it's github and locate the platform manifest/android manifest.
 You should find a command simillar to this:
 ```
 repo init -u https://github.com/Havoc-OS/android_manifest.git -b oreo
 ```